reposense/RepoSense/docs/PublishingGuide.md

-## Using Travis to automate publishing of your report to GitHub Pages
+## Automate publishing of your report to GitHub Pages

-[Travis-CI](https://travis-ci.org/) enables you to automate RepoSense report generation and publish the report online to [GitHub Pages](https://pages.github.com/) for free.
+You can use either [Travis-CI](https://travis-ci.org/) or [GitHub Actions](https://github.com/features/actions) to automate RepoSense report generation and publish the report online to [GitHub Pages](https://pages.github.com/) for free.

+### Using Travis

 1. Fork publish-RepoSense repository using this [link](https://github.com/RepoSense/publish-RepoSense/fork)
 1. Follow this [section](#granting-write-access-to-reposense-for-publishing) to generate a `personal access token` or `deploy key` on GitHub for report publishing